kahlil/node-kirby-linkpost/README.md

 The script will create a new directory in `/content/01-blog/`.
 The name of of the directory will be prefixed with the correct number followed by a slug generated from the provided title of the post.

-Then it will create a file in that directory called `article.link.txt` and fill in the template for a link post including title and external link if any is provided.
+Then it will create a file in that directory called `article.link.txt` and fill in the template for a link post including title and the external link if a second argument is provided.

-If a second argument is provided it will be set as the external link of the post.

 ## Examples
 _(Coming soon)_